nus-cs3281/website/schedule/index.md

   1. Also show how the topic fits into the big picture.
 For example, let’s say your topic is a tool called X.
      _The ‘big picture’ view can be something like this:
      >There are two categories of tools for doing Bar which is an essential part in building apps.
 Category 1 tools work inside-out and Category 2 tools work outside-in.
 Tool X is the currently a hot tool in category 2 because it is faster and more secure than other popular tools in that category, namely Y and Z.
-  1. Please limit the length to 7 minutes.
+  1. Please limit the length to **7 minutes**.
 The remaining 3 minutes is for Q&A.
   1. Test your laptop connection to the projector in advance.

 </panel>
 <panel header="During the session" expanded no-close>